fortify/FortifySyncFoDToSSC/README.md

 jar file can be found in the build/libs folder, which you can optionally copy to any location on your system.

+## IDE's

+This project uses Lombok.
+In order to have your IDE compile this project without errors, you may need to add Lombok support to your IDE.
+Please see https://projectlombok.org/setup/overview for more information.

 # Licensing